-- 4.2.1 The numerous regulations listed above contain hundreds of definitions that are available on the web and are not reproduced here.
-The OHIO Program uses these definitions. - 4.3 Web sites for regulations and definitions: - 4.3.1 OSHA General Industry & Construction Asbestos Standards OSHA Standards - 4.3.2 EPA Asbestos NESHAPS Air Regulations, AHERA, and others EPA Standards
+- 4.2.1 Intact The ACM in question has not been broken, pulverized, or deteriorated. - 4.2.2 The numerous regulations listed above contain hundreds of definitions that are available on the web and are not reproduced here.
+The OU Program uses these definitions as default if not listed above. - 4.2.3 Abatement Operation which reduces a hazard, including but not limited to; removal, encapsulation, and management in place. - 4.3 Web sites for regulations and definitions: - 4.3.1 OSHA General Industry & Construction Asbestos Standards OSHA Standards - 4.3.2 EPA Asbestos NESHAPS Air Regulations, AHERA, and others EPA Standards - 4.3.3 DOT Department of Transportation Waste Labeling & Transport DOT Standards

-- 4.3.3 DOT Department of Transportation Waste Labeling & TransportDOT Standards - 4.3.4 ODH Ohio Dept. of Health Asbestos Rules & Licensing ODH Asbestos Regulations - 4.3.5 OEPA Ohio EPA Asbestos Air & Waste Rules Ohio EPA Asbestos Regulations - 4.3.6 OHIO Environmental Health & Safety Asbestos, Respiratory Protection, and Other Programs

-OHIO EHS Programs
+- 4.3.4 ODH Ohio Dept. of Health Asbestos Rules & Licensing ODH Asbestos Regulations - 4.3.5 OEPA Ohio EPA Asbestos Air & Waste Rules Ohio EPA Asbestos Regulations - 4.3.6 OHIO Environmental Health & Safety Asbestos, Respiratory Protection, and Other Programs OHIO EHS Programs

-5.0 The OHIO Program
+5.0 The Ohio University Program

-- 5.1 EHS started the formal OHIO Asbestos Management Program in 1985.
+- 5.1 EHS started the formal OU Asbestos Management Program in 1985.
 This written program document was updated in 1987.
 An Asbestos Shop (originally called the Insulation Shop) was started at Facilities Management and EHS during this period, and eventually became the Environmental Services Shop (FM/ESS) in the late 1990's.
-The shop grew from one to five people.
-On 1-1-01 EHS transferred the responsibility for managing contracted projects over to the FM/ESS Manager, while retaining overall administrative management and responsibility for the program for the university. - 5.2 The OHIO Program is managed jointly by EHS and the FM/ESS, who coordinate the program and requirements with the campus community on a daily basis. - 5.3 Locations and Contacts - 5.3.1 EHS, Terry Richardson (Program Administrator) Hudson 215, 593-1685 - 5.3.2 FM/ESS, Jay North (Program Manager) FM, 593-9146 - 5.3.3 Asbestos Microscopy Lab Biochemistry Building 125 - 5.4 Program personnel work closely with the following groups: - 5.4.1 Facilities & Auxiliaries Management - Facilities Management Various shops as needed - Facilities Management Carpet/Tile Shop - Facilities Management Renovations - Facilities Management Engineering - Custodial Services - Housing - 5.4.2 Facilities Planning Capital Projects, Construction & Demolition - 5.4.3 Hudson Health Center, Occupational Health Clinic (OHC) - 5.4.4 Communications Network Services (CNS) - 5.4.5 The Campus Community

-5.5 This written program document and other program information is available on the EHS web site (along with a link to FM/ESS) at:

-EHS web site

-5.6 Program and project documents are stored by EHS, FM/ESS, and Occupational Health at various campus locations, based on the information source and need.
-Long-term storage of documents with a 30-year regulatory requirement is maintained by EHS.
+FM/ESS now ensures OU operations and maintenance program compliance. - 5.2 The OHIO Program is managed jointly by EHS and the FM/ESS, who coordinate the program and requirements with the campus community. - 5.3 Locations and Contacts - 5.3.1 EHS, HMPM (Program Administrator) 274 USC, 593-1685 - 5.3.2 FM/ESS, Assistant Director (Program Manager) FM, 593-9157 / ESS, 593-9146 - 5.3.3 Asbestos Microscopy Lab Biochemistry Building 125 - 5.4 Program personnel work closely with the following groups: - 5.4.1 Facilities & Auxiliaries Management - Facilities Management Various shops as needed - Design & Construction Renovations - Design & Construction Engineering - Custodial Services - Housing - 5.4.2 Facilities Planning Capital Projects, Construction & Demolition - 5.4.3 Occupational Health Services (OHS) - 5.4.4 Communications Network Services (CNS) - 5.4.5 The Campus Community - 5.5 This written program document and other program information is available on the EHS web site (along with a link to FM/ESS) at: EHS web site - 5.6 Program and project documents are stored by EHS, FM/ESS, and Occupational Health Services at various campus locations, based on the information source and need.
+Long-term storage of documents with a 30-year regulatory requirement is maintained by EHS (Bld32).